Skip to content

 She had a Spring/Summer look and an Autumn/Winter one.
 Everything, including the wallpaper, was changed to reflect the change in seasons.

-And each apartment was purposely designed to be symmetrical, reflecting the cultural and political values of the era.
+Each apartment was purposely designed to be symmetrical, reflecting the cultural and political values of the era.

 The Protocols of the Palace